mlandis/phyddle/README.md

 # phyddle

-A pipeline-based toolkit for fiddling around with phylogenetic models and deep learning
+#### A pipeline-based toolkit for fiddling around with phylogenetic models and deep learning

-> <b>NOTE: *This private beta version of phyddle is still under development.</b> Code on the main brain is tested and stable with respect to the standard use cases.
-Code on the development branch contains new features, but is not as rigorously tested.
-Most phyddle development occurs on a 16-core Intel Macbook Pro laptop and a 64-core Intel Ubuntu server, so there are also unknown portability/scalability issues to correct.
-Any feedback is appreciated! michael.landis@wustl.edu*
+> <b>NOTE: *This private beta version of phyddle is still under development.</b>

+## User guide
+Visit https://mlandis.github.io/phyddle to learn more about phyddle.

 ## Overview